techie-joe/core/pages/posts.md

 ---
 title: Posts
-description: Posts on this site.
+description: Listing posts on this site.
 permalink: posts
 ---